General Tour Info

 What kind of condition should I be in for one of these tours?

 A good level of physical fitness is required to enjoy hiking in the Alps.
 With that said, the Alps and their wonderful infrastructure provide us with a lot of flexibility.
 Everywhere we go there will be plenty of beautiful places to stop and rest, and most segments can be made longer or shorter by using the trains and lifts that crisscross the countryside.
 With small groups, and 2 guides (tours of 8 or fewer may have only 1 guide), we can easily tailor our hikes to fit the fitness level and desires of our hikers.
-Remember though, this is very steep, mountainous terrain - the trails are consistently steeper than most people expect - and flat walks are few and far between.
+Remember though, this is very steep, mountainous terrain - trails in the Alps are consistently steeper than most people expect - and flat walks are few and far between.
 Prior aerobic conditioning is very important and will greatly enhance your trip.
 Everybody enjoys their trip more if they arrive in shape.

 On the inn-to-inn tours, we will be crossing high alpine passes and sometimes staying far away from public transportation.
 If you are not already in good condition, for you own happiness and safety, and for the smooth procession of the tour, you should start a program of walking and conditioning before joining the tour.
 Please ask if you have any questions regarding the appropriate tour for you.